-Electrical panels, which may be referred to as a service panel, fuse box, fuse panel, or circuit breaker, are the source of all of our homes’ power.
+A home electrical panel, which may be referred to as service panels, fuse boxes, fuse panels, or circuit breakers, are the source of all of our homes’ power.
 They connect the wires on the street to our homes’ electrical system.
 The electrical panel can provide 200 or more amps of power, and it splits that power into separate circuits throughout the house, making it one of the most important features of our homes!

 - Outer panel door

 - Circuit breakers